cms-opendata-workshop/workshop-lesson-docker-preexercises/_episodes/03-testing-docker-for-cms-opendata.md

 ~~~
 {: .output}

 And now we can run it!
+The following command may take anywhere from 10-20 minutes to run.

 > ## Docker container
 > ~~~